There are two questions people ask themselves when they think about long-term care.

 First, “Who’s going to take care of me?”
 The most common care options are family, a home-health nursing service or an assisted living facility.

 Here are two real-life examples of customers I’ve worked with to secure long-term care.
-Quick disclaimer: all premiums and coverage are subject to the individual, of course!
+Quick disclaimer: all premiums and coverages are subject to the individual, of course!

 Customer 1 (female, age 69, no tobacco use, in excellent health) secured a traditional long-term care policy for approximately $300/month.
 The policy would pay $6,000/month for five years.
 The premium is fixed for one year at a time and builds no residual value—just straight long-term care coverage.